Shabbar786/User-Centric-milestone-project/README.md

 To-do list:

 - Improvement to be done 1 - Add a carousel feature as a menu option.
 To give it a more advance look with more option to choose from.
-- Improvement to be done 2 - Instead of single scroll page add 4-5 pages with more features and technology enabling a more in depth view of the band.
+- Improvement to be done 2 - Instead of single scroll page add 4-5 pages with more features and animation enabling a more pleasurable UX for the viewer.

 ### Testing
-The aim of the site and user interaction was fulfilled.
-The webisite provided simple yet eye catching design and all required information was available to choose from.
+The aim of the site through user interaction was accomplished.
+The website provided simple yet eye catching design and all required information was available to choose from.
 In the Navbar section you had the main headings which, when clicked took you to the section through specific 'id' which was linked to each heading.

-A model was added to the news section and also when clicked opened up a dialog box or popup window that was displayed on top of the current page.
-Every link opened up a new tab whether the information was ther to view or not, just to be able to make it feel like a professional website.
+A Model was added to the news section and also when clicked opened up a dialog box or popup window that was displayed on top of the current page.
+Every link opened up a new tab whether the information was available to view or not, just to be able to make it feel like a professional website.

-Initially when testing site in responsive mode some images were not responding well to smaller screens sizes and were overlapping, which made the website out of place on smaller screens.
+This site was tested across multiple browsers and different mobile devices.
+When testing the site in responsive mode some images were not responding well to smaller screens sizes and were overlapping, which made the website out of place on smaller screens.
 This was causing the site to look visually unattractive.
 The bug fix was to set the height of the images in CSS to 'Auto' and also in media queries certain height and font-size were reduced to requirement, this enabled them to respond on smaller devices.

 Under the connect section if you tried to submit the email section without having entered anything in the box an error message will appear stating 'Fill out this field'.
 Also if you tried to enter anything that was not an email address then also you would see a error message stating 'Enter an email address'.

 All buttons had a subtle changes in color when hovered over them.

-This site was tested across multiple browsers and many different mobile devices.
+I also changed the site in responsive mode under music section, I removed the iframes for the videos and another card was added titled Audio.
+This would give you the option to listen to their music in Mp3 format, the reason for this was the iframes made the mobile view very unappealing and too much clutter.
+With the xtra card added it looks more visually more desirable.

 ### Status